A day of softball and competition turned into one of community and togetherness to honor a 3-year-old boy.

 Gross Catholic High School’s varsity softball team put down its bats Oct.
 12 to walk two laps around the field for Noah Jacobson, coach Michala Jacobson’s 3-year-old son who has Down syndrome.

 On Oct.
-12, Gross’ softball team played Northeastern Nebraska in a best 2-out-of-3 series.
+12, Gross’ softball team played Northeastern Nebraska in a best two-out-of-three series.

-Jacobson’s family, including her husband, Chris, and three daughters, Ashley, Emily and Rachel, attends the walk each year in support of their team, Noah’s Ark.
+Jacobson’s family, including her husband, Chris, and three daughters, Ashley, Emily and Rachel, attend the walk each year in support of their team, Noah’s Ark.